 Section 44.
-A transfer of a patent to someone else or the grant of a licence shall be recorded in the Register of Patents at the request of one of the parties.
+A transfer of a patent, a patent application or a supplementary protection certificate to someone else or the grant of a licence shall be recorded in the Patent Register or the Register of the Norwegian Industrial Property Office for European patent applications at the request of one of the parties.
+This also applies for transfers of contractual licenses.

-Where a licence which has been recorded in the Register has terminated, this fact shall also be recorded at the request of one of the parties.
+Where a licence which has been recorded has terminated, this shall be recorded at the request of one of the parties.